AdeniyiAdesakin/cisco-packet-tracer-campus-network/README.md

 The work was completed in three stages.
 I first built the campus switching and addressing foundation, then applied access-layer security controls, and finally added branch routing before redesigning the network with multilayer switches.
 Each stage includes the original Cisco IOS commands, configuration evidence, connectivity tests, and troubleshooting notes.

-> **Evidence note:** The source material included project documents and screenshots but no Packet Tracer `.pkt` file.
-Results are described according to the evidence captured during the lab.
-Items without enough verification are identified as configured or partially validated rather than presented as fully working.

 ## Business Scenario

 The organization requires separate networks for Administration, Academics, Students, Guests, and Servers at its main campus.
 It also needs routed connectivity to Edmonton and Ottawa, centralized IP address assignment, controlled access to server resources, and protection against unauthorized devices connecting to switch ports.

 The network was designed to meet those needs while demonstrating how an environment can progress from basic Layer 2 segmentation to dynamic routing across multiple sites.

 ## Project Architecture